Every Summit Academy OIC student is assigned a Student Advisor who is responsible for providing guidance to our student family, including:

-Our Food 4 Thought programs work in conjunction with one another to consistently provide holistic and inclusive support services to our students in a compassionate and respectful environment.
+Our Food 4 Thought programs work to consistently provide holistic and inclusive support services to our students in a compassionate and respectful environment.

 - Brown Bag Lunch: These presentations provide information on off-campus community services and resources addressing student needs/concerns.

-- North At Work: These presentations are specifically designed for African American and Latino males ages 25+ every Tue & Friday Wks 3-9 11:30am-12: 45 pm.They provide personal and professional development information in addition to resource addressing expressed needs/concerns.
+- North At Work: These presentations are specifically designed for African-American and Latino males ages 25 and older and are held every Tuesday & Friday during Weeks 3-9 from 11:30 a.m.-12: 45 p.m.
+The presentations provide personal and professional development information in addition to resources addressing expressed needs/concerns.

-- Breakfast of Champions: Held every Tuesday and Friday from 7:50 am to 8:20 am during weeks 2-9 of every start.
-Students are able to enjoy a free breakfast and coffee while learning about career-readiness skills, communication styles, leadership styles, and study skills.
+- Breakfast of Champions: Held every Tuesday and Friday from 7:50 a.m.-8:20 a.m. during Weeks 2-9 of every program.
+Students enjoy free breakfast and coffee while learning about career readiness skills, communication styles, leadership styles, and study skills.

 - Women Wear Hardhats Too (WWHH2): Our WWHH2 lunches provide our female construction students with information on topics pertaining to women in the construction field.
 This event occurs bi-weekly on Mondays, weeks 2-8 for Phase 1 students and weeks 12-18 for Phase 2 students.